History of the Long Island Rail Road: 1960s–1980s: M1s, push-pulls, and electrification extensions

 Two more electrification projects were undertaken under state ownership.
 Third rail electrification was extended on the Main Line and Port Jefferson Branch from Mineola to Hicksville and Huntington on October 19, 1970, after being started in 1968.
 This was the first time in 43 years that electrified service was extended to previously non-third rail territory.
 The Main Line beyond Hicksville (where the Port Jefferson Branch splits) to Ronkonkoma (also known as the Ronkonkoma Branch) was fully electrified in December 1987, however, in 1987 there was interim electric service to Farmingdale.
 The improvement extended electrified service a full 50 miles east of Manhattan to Suffolk County's central corridor communities of Wyandanch, Deer Park, Brentwood, Central Islip, and Ronkonkoma.
 New electric service was also added to two station in Nassau County; Bethpage and Farmingdale.
 Peak period running times between Ronkonkoma and Penn Station were reduced to 60 minutes from 93 minutes.
 This time savings led to an increase in ridership on the Ronkonkoma Branch.
 In 2007, ridership on the branch had increased from 6,200 to 16,000 passenger trips every day, equaling a 150 percent increase.
 The Ronkonkoma Branch then became the second largest branch in total ridership after the Babylon Branch.
 In 1985, a second electrified track was built between Syosset and Huntington on the Port Jefferson Branch in order to eliminate a single track bottleneck.
 This helped boost ridership on the branch.
-Further extensions of electrification (to stations such as Port Jefferson, Yaphank, Patchogue or Speonk) have been seriously considered from time to time, but no such short-term capital budget actions are currently contemplated.
+Further extensions of electrification (to stations such as Port Jefferson, Yaphank, Patchogue or Speonk) have been seriously considered from time to time, though no electrification projects have committed funding as of 2023.